On modeling fracture of soft polymers: Model predictions for fracture in a variety of soft polymers

-Benvidi and co-workers \citep{EPDMrubber} performed tension tests on V-notched EPDM rubber to demonstrate the efficacy of the average strain energy density criterion for fracture analysis of hyperelastic materials.
-We test our fracture model's ability to capture the experimental data reported in \citep{EPDMrubber}.
-The two notch configurations from \citep{EPDMrubber} shown in Figure \ref{EPDMvalidation}A were applied in finite element simulations for our model's verification.
-A total of 20,265 and 20,019 C3D8R elements were used in the finite element meshes for notch diameter a=2 mm, notch depth d=5 mm and a=2 mm, d=10 mm cases respectively as shown in Figure \ref{EPDMvalidation}A. Due to the assumed hyperelastic nature of EPDM in \citep{EPDMrubber}, $\mathit{W}_{cr} = \psi^{+}_{cr} = \psi^{(B)}_{cr}$.
+Due to the assumed hyperelastic nature of EPDM in \citep{EPDMrubber}, $\mathit{W}_{cr} = \psi^{+}_{cr} = \psi^{(B)}_{cr}$.
 The Ogden free energy density function was used in \citep{EPDMrubber} to model the large deformation response of the EPDM elastomer.
 Instead of the eight-chain free energy density function with the dynamic crosslink formulation for Mechanism $B$, the Ogden function is used with the same dynamic crosslink formulation for our fracture modeling framework.
-We set $G$=0 MPa, $k_{ns}=k_{s}$=0 s$^{-1}$ in our model and used the deformation-related material parameters from \citep{EPDMrubber}.
-As the force-displacement curves for the V notched tests are not presented in \citep{EPDMrubber}, it was assumed that rupture occurs instantly when $\psi^{+}_{\text{o}} = \psi^{(B)}_{\text{o}}= \psi^{+}_{cr}$ at the notch center.
-Independent prediction for the displacement at which rupture occurs for the a=2 mm and d=10 mm notch geometry agrees well with the experimental result as shown in Figure \ref{EPDMvalidation}B.
+We set $G$ = 0 MPa, $k_{ns}$ = $k_{s}$ = 0 s$^{-1}$ in our model and used the deformation-related material parameters from \citep{EPDMrubber}.
+As the force-displacement curves for the V notched tests are not presented in \citep{EPDMrubber}, it was assumed that rupture occurs instantly when $\psi^{+}_{\text{o}} = \psi^{(B)}_{\text{o}}= \psi^{+}_{cr}$ at the notch tip.
+Independent predictions for the displacement at which rupture occurs for the a=2 mm d=10 mm, a=3 mm d=5 mm, and a=3 mm d=10 mm notch geometries (variations in notch depth and radius) agree well with the experimental results as shown in Figure \ref{EPDMvalidation}B.